awused/aw-man/README.md

 If you have trouble getting upscaling to work, make sure that waifu2x-ncnn-vulkan is on your PATH.
 The directory containing the waifu2x-ncnn-vulkan binary should also contain the [models](https://github.com/nihui/waifu2x-ncnn-vulkan/tree/master/models) directory (not the models-cunet directory).
 See [aw-upscale](https://github.com/awused/aw-upscale) if you want to use an alternate upscaler.

+Additional optional files for installation can be found in the [desktop](desktop) directory.

 # Requirements

 * [ImageMagick 6 or 7](https://imagemagick.org/script/download.php)